 Question 1: Which of the following fractions has a decimal equivalent that is a terminating decimal?

-Using the same concepts, let’s look at another question.
+Using the same concepts as the previous question, let’s look at the following problem:

 What do you get when you divide .01 by 5?
 You get .002.
 You write 0s till you get 10 and then you get a non-zero digit.